duolinwang/MusiteDeep/MusiteDeep_Keras2.0/README.md

 ```sh
 python predict.py -input ../testdata/testing_proteins_PKA.fasta -predict-type custom -model-prefix custom_PKA -output custom_PKA_results.txt
 ```
+### Training and testing data used for paper (Fig.4) is provided in the folder of testdata.
+testing_proteins_ST.fasta is the testing data for S and T (annotated after 2008).

+trainning_proteins_nonredundant_50_ST.fasta is the training data for S and T with no more than 50% identity with the testing data. trainning_proteins_nonredundant_10_ST.fasta is the training data for S and T with no more than 10% identity with the testing data.
+S or T followed by "#" indicates the positive sites.

+### Evaluation data for Kinase-specific models is provided in the folder of testdata.
+We used 5-fold cross-validation to evaluate the performance of MusiteDeep in the paper.
+The un-divided data set can be found in the folder of testdata by combining "trainning_proteins_XXX" with "testing_proteins_XXX_withannotation", here XXX indicates the name of a specific kinase family.

 ### Citation：
 Please cite the following paper for using MusiteDeep: